jwenzhuang/jwenzhuang.github.io/content/24hours.md

-# Home Care Attendants Are Leading the Fight to Reclaim the Workday: Amid care work’s heightened visibility, a campaign to eliminate 24-hour shifts in one of America’s most progressive states.
+# Home Care Attendants Are Leading the Fight to Reclaim the Workday

+# *Amid care work’s heightened visibility, a campaign to eliminate 24-hour shifts in one of America’s most progressive states*.
 Co-written with Sara Van-Horn

 [*Full text available here*](https://www.thenation.com/article/economy/home-care-attendants-workday/)